python/devguide/testing/buildbots.rst

 to this branch on the public `GitHub repository <https://github.com/python/cpython>`__, all corresponding builders will schedule a new build to be run as soon as possible.

-The build steps run by the buildbots are the following:
+The build steps run by the buildbots are:

 * Check out the source tree for the change which triggered the build
 * Compile Python